Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 Code | Meaning
 --- | ---
-400 | The request is wrong somehow; the response body describes how.
+400 | The request is wrong somehow; the response body gives more details.
-401 | The endpoint requires authentication, but none was provided.
+401 | The endpoint requires authorization, but the request had none.
-403 | The authentication is not allowed to access the endpoint.
+403 | You're authorized, but still not allowed to hit that endpoint.
 418 | You triggered an easter egg!
 Good job.
 Keep it a secret.
 500 | Something went wrong while processing the request.
 File a bug report.

-## Authentication
+## Authorization

-Some endpoints require authentication.
-The FCB backend uses bearer token authentication.
-To get a token, `POST /login` with the login credentials of the user.
-To authenticate other requests, add the `Authenticate` header to the request, in this format:
+Some endpoints require authorization.
+The FCB backend uses bearer tokens to authorize requests.

+To get an authorization token, `POST /login` with the login credentials of the user whose authorization is being used.

+To authenticate other requests, add the `Authorization` header to the request, in this format:

 ```
-Authentication: Bearer WW91ciB0b2tlbiBoZXJlIQ==
+Authorization: Bearer WW91ciB0b2tlbiBoZXJlIQ==
 ```

-Note that the token is an arbitrary string, not necessarily base 64; simply pass whatever you get from `POST /login`.

-Any request over HTTP (as opposed to HTTPS) is treated as unauthenticated, and attempts to login over HTTP will be rejected.

-To log out, `DELETE /login` with an authenticated request.
+Under some circumstances, the `Authorization` header may be ignored:

+* If the request is made over HTTP, instead of HTTPS.
+* If the header is malformed (i.e. anything but bearer authorization)
+* If the token is expired, nonexistent, or otherwise invalid

+To invalidate a token, `DELETE /login`, authorized with the token to invalidate.

-For more details on the operation of the endpoints' operation, see their docs.
+For more details on the the endpoints' operation, see their documentation.

 ## `POST /login`

 Get a login token to authenticate as a user.
+If there is no user with the provided username, a `404 Not Found` is returned.
+If there is a user with the username, but the password is invalid, a `401 Unauthorized` is returned.

+If the request is made over HTTP, a `400 Bad Request` is returned immediately, before any other processing is done.

 ### Request body